agui968/Predicting-Beer-Styles-with-Machine-Learning/README.md

 ### Key Features:

-+ Machine learning model for beer style classification
++ Machine learning models for beer style classification
 + Utilizes ABV, IBU, and color (SRM) as predictive features
-+ Dataset sourced from diverse beer varieties
++ Data and details sourced from  [Brewersfriend.com](https://www.brewersfriend.com/beer-charts/).

 ### Structure of the repository:
     (Under construction)

-### Streamlit deployment of the model
+### Deployment of the model on Streamlit
     (Under construction)

 Cheers to Data!